jdm79/bank-tech-test-ruby/README.md

 ```

 ### How to run the actual program in a REPL

-* open up IRB on the console
+Open up IRB on the console:

 ```
 > require './lib/account.rb'